Acren/AutoSettings-Docs/docs/troubleshooting.md

 See if the issue occurs in the [example project.](/example-project/) If the issue does not happen in the example project, this could point to a configuration or implementation issue in your own project.

+**Get support**

+If still unable to fix the issue, read how to [get support.](/support/) Make sure to provide all of the information listed on the support page.